|

 PERMISSION FROM THE AUTHOR ©

-This currently-popular nature area has an amusement past.
+This currently-popular nature area on Lake Winnipeg has an amusement past.
 A sandy beach nearly three kilometres in length was enjoyed by natives long before settlers moved west in Canada.
 Such an attraction was a plus for any developer, so The Canadian Northern Railway placed a line to the area in 1916.
-They may have seen how well The Canadian Pacific Railway was doing with its development Winnipeg Beach on the western shore and decided they could open a similar venue.
-There's was located across the lake on the eastern side.
+They may have seen how well The Canadian Pacific Railway was doing with its development of Winnipeg Beach on the western shore and decided they could open a similar venue.
+Theirs was located across the lake on the eastern side.

 A huge dancehall was erected early on (1915 from one source).
 At the time it was supposedly the largest in the Commonwealth until the massive floor at Crystal Beach opened in May of 1925.
 The Grand Beach dancehall would entertain patrons until destroyed by fire in 1950.
 Admission was free but dances were initially priced at 5 cents.
 Frequent vacationers saw the need for a hotel, as well.
 It may have been built at the same time as the dancehall.